q2a/q2a.github.io/addons/index.md

 ### Additional page types

-- [Best Users per Month](https://github.com/q2apro/q2apro-best-users-per-month-free) by [q2apro.com](http://www.q2apro.com/).
+- [Best Users per Month](https://github.com/q2apro/q2apro-best-users-per-month-free) by [q2apro.com](https://github.com/q2apro).
 Displays the users with the most points each month (for large sites there is a premium plugin which does not have performance issue).
 Also [forked](https://github.com/ElephantsGroup/q2a-best-users-per-month) by [Jalal Jaberi](https://github.com/ElephantsGroup) which supports Jalali calendar.
 - [Blog Post Plugin](https://github.com/JackSiro/Q2A-Blog-Post-Plugin) by [Jackson Siro](https://jacksiro.github.io/q2a/).
 Allows registered users to maintain an online journal or blog.
 - [Book Plugin](https://github.com/NoahY/q2a-book) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Creates an HTML (or PDF) book of a site's top questions and answers.
 Also [forked](https://github.com/arjunsuresh/q2a-book) by [Arjun](http://gateoverflow.in/user/Arjun). which adds more question filtering options and better styling options.
 - [Chat Room](https://github.com/svivian/q2a-chat-room) by [Scott Vivian](http://codelair.co.uk/) of [PokéBase](http://pokemondb.net/pokebase/).
 Adds a simple chat room to a Q2A site.
 - [Custom 404 Page](https://github.com/amiyasahu/q2a-custom-404-page) by [Amiya Sahu](http://amiyasahu.com/).
 Allows the content of the 404 (page not found) page to be customized.
 - [Edit History](https://github.com/svivian/q2a-edit-history) by [Scott Vivian](http://codelair.co.uk/) of [PokéBase](http://pokemondb.net/pokebase/).
 Stores all edits to posts and allows users to see what changed.
 Also [forked](https://github.com/ElephantsGroup/q2a-edit-history) by [Jalal Jaberi](https://github.com/ElephantsGroup).
-- [FAQ Page](https://github.com/NoahY/q2a-faq) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
+- [FAQ Page](https://github.com/gturri/q2a-faq/) forked from [older version](https://github.com/NoahY/q2a-faq) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Provides a customizable FAQs page which can include an explanation of the points system on your Q2A site.
 - [Open Questions Plugin](https://github.com/nakov/q2a-plugin-open-questions) by [Svetlin Nakov](http://www.nakov.com/).
 Provides a page displaying all questions with no answers and which have not been closed.
 - [Polls Plugin](https://github.com/NoahY/q2a-poll) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Allows some questions to be created as polls.
 - [Print View Plugin](https://github.com/NoahY/q2a-print) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Adds a simplified print view for questions.